Awards in iGEM 2021

 14. Best Software Tool

 Regardless what's the topic, iGEM projects often create or adapt computational tools to move the bigger project forward.
 Because they are born out of a direct practical need, these software tools (or new computational methods) can even prove surprisingly useful for others.
 Without necessarily being big or complex, they can make the crucial difference to a project's success.
 This award tries to find and honor such "nuggets" of computational work.
 To be eligible, your software has to be documented and made available under an OSI approved open source license.
+Teams nominating themselves for this prize must submit their code to the iGEM Github (for details, visit this page).

 Note: Software Track teams are not eligible for this special prize.